Neptune Blog

 Overview page

 The Overview Page on the Profile Tab shows a high-level overview of the model’s performance.
-As you can see from the image below, the Performance Summary shows the:
+As you can see from the image below, the Performance Summary shows:

 • time spent compiling the kernels,